alexandertrefz/essence/packages/website/diagnostics.md

 Program form for body-less native Method signatures.
 Only the standard library may open one — write `implementation { … }` instead.

+### `overload-function-outside-stdlib`

+An `overload function … { … }` block was written outside a `declarations { … }`
+Program.
+Free-Function Overloads are a standard-library form; a free Function in a Program carries one signature.
+Write the Overloads as an `overload` Method block inside a Namespace instead.

 ## Names

 ### `duplicate-variable`